PaladinKnightMaster/react-expense-tracker/README.md

 ## Summary
 This React SPA project is an Expense Tracker where you can input your Expenses manually or use a picture of your personal receipts to prefill the form, the App will recognize your receipt and make you add a category so you can then save it.
-It was made with React, and the Axios library which helps to connect with an API for receit recognition, and the use of localStorage in the browser.
+It was made with React, and the Axios library which helps to connect with an API for receipt recognition, and the use of localStorage in the browser.

 ![reactexpensetracker](https://user-images.githubusercontent.com/11094871/214354953-872809ad-09e5-49ed-9639-fe39526df2f2.gif)